RivollierG/SVM-RF-GRENOBLE-TREES/README.md

 ### Objectives

 * Discover SVM and Random Forest algorithms.
-* Predict tree planting year that are missing in the [Grenoble Aglomération Trees dataset](https://data.metropolegrenoble.fr/ckan/dataset/les-arbres-de-grenoble).
+* Predict tree planting year that are missing in the [Grenoble Agglomération Trees dataset](https://data.metropolegrenoble.fr/ckan/dataset/les-arbres-de-grenoble).
 * This project was made in three days at the campus numérique in the Apls.